Menu

 *Portugal's NHR scheme offered reduced rates but was reformed in 2024.

-Gibraltar's unique selling point is the combination of English-speaking, low tax, Mediterranean lifestyle, and immediate access to mainland Europe via Spain.
-No other destination ticks all those boxes at once.
+Gibraltar's unique selling point is the combination of English-speaking environment, low taxes, Mediterranean lifestyle, and immediate access to mainland Europe via Spain.
+Few other destinations tick all those boxes at once.

 What Are the Downsides?

 No destination is perfect.
-Here's what you should know:
+Here's what to factor in before committing:

-- High rents.
+• High rents.
 Accommodation demand far outstrips supply.
-Finding a flat can take weeks.
+Finding a flat can take weeks, and landlords often require solid references.

-- Limited nightlife and culture.
-Gibraltar's strengths are lifestyle and nature, not arts and entertainment.
-That said, Spain is a five-minute walk away.
+• Limited nightlife and arts.
+Gibraltar's strengths are lifestyle and nature.
+Spain is a five-minute walk away for everything else.

 What Steps Should You Take to Start Working Remotely from Gibraltar?